EliAndrewC/l7r/rules/04-schools.md

 You get a free raise on interrogation rolls.

 **Third Dan:**
-Each adventure you get 2X free raises, where X is your investigation skill, which may be spent on interrogation, intimidation, law, underworld, attack, and wound checks after seeing your roll.
-You may also spend these free raises on damage rolls against targets with the Shadowlands Taint after seeing your roll.
+Each adventure you get 2X free raises, where X is your investigation skill, which may be spent after seeing your roll on interrogation, intimidation, law, underworld, attack, and wound checks.
+You may also spend these free raises after seeing your roll on damage rolls against targets with the Shadowlands Taint.
 You may not spend more than X of these free raises on a single roll.

 **Fourth Dan:**
 Raise your current and maximum Earth by 1.
 Raising your Earth now costs 5 fewer XP.
 Roll an extra action die in combat, which may not be used to attack targets without the Shadowlands Taint.